kestra-io/docs/content/blogs/2024-03-04-kestra-databricks.md

 Now that the compute cluster is running, let us upload a file to DBFS.
 Using the [upload task](https://kestra.io/plugins/tasks/dbfs/io.kestra.plugin.databricks.dbfs.upload) of the Kestra’s Databricks plugin, we can upload a file from Kestra’s internal storage onto DBFS.
 There is no restriction on the size of the file.
 The task will upload the file in chunks of 1 MB.

-The following code snippet will first download a csv file from HTTP URL onto Kestra’s internal storage.
+The following code snippet will first download a CSV file from the HTTP URL into Kestra’s internal storage.
 This file from Kestra’s internal storage will then be uploaded onto DBFS on the path specified in the `to` attribute of the Databricks' Upload task.

 ```yaml
 id: databricks-upload